jpellman/wiki.libjpel.so/Musings.rst

 Various Musings
 ===============

 * "Release early, release often." - Principles of 'DevOps_' / Continuous Integration in accord with the `Bermuda Principles`_.
 Could such practices be applied to scientific data?
+Is not programming code data in a sense?

 .. ############################################################################